joevtap/joevtap/README.md

     </li>
     <li> 🌱 I’m currently learning web development
     </li>
-    <li> 👯 I’m looking to collaborate on useful projects that can really help people
+    <li> 👯 I’m looking to collaborate on projects that will give me real experience
     </li>
     <li> 💬 Ask me about what can I do, and I'll answer: "give me time enough and I shall move the world"
     </li>